richardhenyash/perkulater/README.md

 * "What is the price?"
 * "What are the delivery costs?"
 * "Is there positive feedback from happy customers?"
+* "How do I know that the coffee will be tailored to my taste?"

 "Are there any particular features you would like to see in an online coffee beans and ground coffee website?"
 * "I would like to be able to subscribe to get a regular delivery of my favourite coffee beans."
-* "I would like to be able to subscribe to get a regular delivery of different coffee beans selected based on my preferences."
+* "I would like to be able to subscribe to get a regular delivery of different coffee beans selected based on my taste preferences."
 * "I would like to be able to purchase a gift card."

 ## Business Objectives ##
+Although the business is ficticous at this stage, the following business objectives have been considered as part of the overall development strategy:
 * Provide a high quality, well designed online shop that enables secure purchases, inspires confidence in the quality of the product, and increases the likelyhood of repeat purchases and subscriptions.
-* Provide the ability for customers to leave positive feedback and reviews on the products, to inspire confidence in new customers.
+* Provide the ability and incentivise customers to leave positive feedback and reviews on the products, to inspire confidence in new customers.
 * Grow the brand over time, starting with coffee beans and ground coffee and scaling up to add more products as the brand grows.
 * Track sales data to inform future business strategy.